madskristensen/VuePack/README.md

 ## Features

 - **.vue** files are mapped to open in the HTML editor
+- HTML Intellisense for built-in directives
-- HTML Intellisense for directives
+- HTML Intellisense for custom directives and components
 - File icon for **.vue** files
 - JavaScript snippets

 ### Directives Intellisense
 Built in directives are shown in Intellisense to make it easier to write an to avoid typos.

+Any directive or component defined in any .vue or .js file in the project will be show up in Intellisense.

 #### Built in directives
 ![HTML Intellisense](art/html-intellisense.png)